 - And a high heart disease risk.

-Avoiding Diabetes or Reversing Diabetes in Seven Steps
+How to Avoid Diabetes or Reverse Diabetes in Seven Steps

 What was once called adult-onset diabetes is now showing up in many more adults and an ever-growing number of teens and children.